‘This is surreal’: Bride sees in color for the first time during Disney World wedding - NewsBreak

-National Eye Institute , there is no cure for color blindness.
+According to the National Eye Institute, there is no cure for color blindness.
 Certain glasses and contact lenses can, however, help.

 Walt Disney World said Robinson “was elated when she saw the world and her groom Nick, illuminated in color for the first time.”